 Motril is a small town located in the province of Granada on very close to the Mediterranean coast.
 It is the second-largest town of the province, Granada.
 Like the rest of the Mediterranean regions, Motril is a very pleasant place to visit.
 The place has a lot of greenery and there are many historic and nice sites that one can visit in and near Motril.
 The town has a rich history and was famous for activities like agriculture, fishing, and production of sugar and silk.
 The district had been under many different rulers including Moorish and Christians.
 It is known for its high number of greenhouses with vegetables and fruit.

-Why should people stay in Motril during the winter?
+Why should people stay in Motril during the fall, winter, or spring?

 Like the rest of the Mediterranean region, the temperature of Motril stays pleasant throughout the year.
 Winters are mostly dry, with normally only a little rain once in a while.
 Motril has the largest amount of sunny days in the whole region.
 Due to the permanent residents, most shops and restaurants remain open during the winter.
 It can get a bit chilly during the evenings and cold during the night.

 Motril has warm summers and very pleasant winters.
 The average temperature is given to be 18 degrees.
 The climate of Motril is described by two factors: a mountainous range (Lujar) creates a barrier against the strong cold winds from the north and the Mediterranean Sea regulates the relatively warm air.
-Due to these factors the temperature doesn’t go down from 12 meter (39 feet), even in winter.
+Due to these factors the temperature doesn't go down from 12°C - 13°C (54°F - 55°F), even in winter.